How Tall Is One Meter

 The 1960s saw the definition shift to a specific number of wavelengths of a particular emission line of krypton-86.
 This spectroscopic definition improved precision significantly, enabling more accurate measurements.

 Finally, in 1983, the definition was revolutionized once again.
-The meter is now defined as the length of the path travelled by light in a vacuum during a time interval of 1/299,792,458 of a second.
+Day to day, the meter is now defined as the length of the path travelled by light in a vacuum during a time interval of 1/299,792,458 of a second.
 This definition links the meter directly to the speed of light, a fundamental physical constant, offering unparalleled precision and reproducibility.

-This evolution highlights the scientific community's persistent dedication to improving measurement accuracy and consistency, making the meter a truly robust and reliable unit.
+This evolution highlights the scientific community's persistent dedication to improving measurement accuracy and consistency, making the meter a truly reliable and reliable unit.

 Visualizing One Meter: Practical Examples